All Questions

 For GS IV - For Ethics refer a book named Lexicon by Niraj Kumar, also you can go through study material of IGNOU.

-Always keep resources minimal, read one book many a times instead of many a book one time
+Remember to keep resources minimal always, read one book many a times instead of many a book one time

-Writing mains is a huge task, for nine paper it requires immense practice along with knowledge.
-So, you have to start practicing answer writing in advance, even in a little way, There are many sites which provide questions on daily basis you can avail that.
+Start practicing answer writing in advance, even in a little way, Writing mains is a huge task, for nine paper it requires immense practice along with knowledge.
+There are many sites which provide questions on daily basis you can avail that.
 Try to give a holistic viewpoint while answer writing by providing political,economical and social aspect.
-You can get topper's answer sheet from various sites, try to analyze and study them minutely, you'll get an ideas about what to write, how to Express and present viewpoint in organized manner.
+You can get topper's answer sheets online, you can also go through it.

 Practice previous year question paper which you can get from the site of UPSC,in addition mock papers, and test series which you can get it from any of the sites exclusively dedicated to UPSC, it's highly important to evaluate your performance while doing so.